decentraland/adr/content/ADR-138-backpack-v2.md

 The wearables must be from each category, avoiding conflicts with hides and replaces whenever possible.

 - **Random list of wearables**: `/lambdas/users/:userId/random-wearables`

+## Outfits
+The information of the outfits should be stored in the catalysts because we need cross-platform support.
+On another hand we should avoid storing it in the profile because this information is only needed by its own user and it's not needed to share to other users.